 Ngāti Awa today

 In the late 20th century a Ngāti Awa tribal authority was established, as well as a centre of higher learning and a radio station.
 Ngāti Awa are also repairing the Mataatua meeting house, an important cultural and historical icon.
 A settlement agreement was made with the Crown for past grievances in 2003.
-In the 2006 census, 15,258 people considered themselves to be of Ngāti Awa descent.
+In the 2013 census, 16,179 people said they were of Ngāti Awa descent.